sessionjs/docs/docs/getting-started.md

 ### Polling messages

-Check [documentation](https://sessionjs.github.io/docs/docs) for more info and examples on polling.
+Check [polling page](./polling.md) for more info and examples on polling.

 ```ts
 import { Session, Poller, ready } from '@session.js/client'